nhsengland/model-card/README.md

 # NHS England Template Model Card

-Welcome to the NHS England model card template!
-This README explains the purpose of a model card, it's design origins and what is included in this repository

 ## Purpose
 The main purpose of a model card is to *standardise ethical practice and reporting*[^1] and is primarily geared towards aiding transparency around a models use of data and methods and it's resulting performance.
 Model cards are intended to be short documents that contain a range of non-technical and technical content for a variety of audiences - try to keep the content concise so it easily digestible by the reader.